Houston Astros Apologize For Sign-Stealing, But Provide Fuel For Critics

 "We had a good team," he said.
 "We won the World Series, and we'll leave it at that."

-When pressed later in the news conference about whether he thought the sign-stealing, which told batters which pitch was about to be thrown, offered an advantage, Crane said: "It could possibly do that, it could possibly not."
+When pressed later in the news conference about whether he thought the sign-stealing, which told batters which pitch was about to be thrown, offered an advantage, Crane said: "It could possibly do that; it could possibly not."

 The team used several methods to steal signs, including using a center-field camera to decode signs from the opposing team about what pitches were coming.
-In the 2017 season, they would then bang on a dugout trash can in code to alert the batter about the pitch.
+In the 2017 season, the team would then bang on a dugout trash can in code to alert the batter about the pitch.

-Commentators such as Sports Illustrated's Jimmy Traina were not impressed by the apology.
-"Crane insulted everyone by saying his team cheated but it didn't help and Altuve and Bregman read prepared statements like robots for about 30 seconds."
+Commentators such as Sports Illustrated's Jimmy Traina were not impressed by the apology: "Crane insulted everyone by saying his team cheated but it didn't help and Altuve and Bregman read prepared statements like robots for about 30 seconds."
 ESPN's Joon Lee said, "Today made everything significantly worse for Houston, and added even more fuel to the fire."

 Spring training marks the first time the team has gathered since the scandal became public.
 The Astros had a meeting on Wednesday night to discuss the issue.
 Outfielder George Springer said that "the amount of remorse and regret was very, very obvious to us in this room."